-Cellular Totipotency is the ability of a single cell to produce all cell types and to organize them into an entire organism when cultured in a suitable culture medium at an appropriate temperature and aeration conditions.
-Spores and Zygote are examples of totipotent cells.
+Cellular Totipotency is the innate ability of a single cell to produce all cell types and to organize them into an entire organism when cultured in a suitable culture medium at an appropriate temperature and aeration conditions.
+Plant spores and Zygote are examples of single cells that show cellular totipotency.

 Cellular Totipotency in Plants:

-When a piece of differentiated tissue from a plant is cultured on a nutrient medium, the mature and non-dividing cells undergo dedifferentiation to transform into meristematic cells.
-These dividing cells of callus then redifferentiate to form an entire plant if provided with suitable nutritional and hormonal requirements.
+When a piece of differentiated tissue from a plant is cultured on a nutrient medium, the mature and non-dividing cells undergo dedifferentiation to transform into meristematic cells and form a callus.
+These dividing cells of the callus then redifferentiate to form an entire plant, if provided with suitable nutritional and hormonal requirements.

 Cellular Totipotency in Animals:

 Totipotent cells (like stem cells) occur throughout the Animal Kingdom, but their ability to change usually occurs only in one direction: from a stem cell to another derived cells.
 In Sponges, these changes occur in both directions.
 The Archeocytes of sponges can develop into any other cell type and then back again as needed.